MoOx/moox/content/blog/why-you-should-use-react-native-for-web.md

 That's just an example but you can easily do so much more with these kind of libraries.

-### _React Native for Web_ doesn't restrict you
+## _React Native for Web_ doesn't restrict you

-One of the key strengths of _React Native for Web_ is its compatibility with React DOM, allowing for incremental adoption.
-Developers can gradually introduce _React Native for Web_ components into an existing React application, selectively replacing parts of the UI.
+One of the key strengths of _React Native for Web_ is its compatibility with _React DOM_, allowing for incremental adoption.
+Developers can gradually introduce _React Native for Web_ components into an existing _React_ application, selectively replacing parts of the UI.
 This incremental approach facilitates a smooth transition, enabling teams to integrate _React Native for Web_ into their projects without the need for a full-scale rewrite.
 And on the other hand, if you directly start a project using _React Native for Web_, you are not stuck with _React Native_ API.
-At any moment, you can just decide in some components to use React DOM API and use the whole web platform without any kind of limitation.
+At any moment, you can just decide in some components to use _React DOM_ API and use the whole web platform without any kind of limitation.
 You can use `<div>`, `<canvas>` or anything you want to.
 No restrictions !
 And it's very easy to do so.
-You can rely on the [Platform](https://reactnative.dev/docs/platform) or directly create a specific web file, using `.web.js` extension.
+You can rely on the [Platform API](https://reactnative.dev/docs/platform) or directly create a specific web file, using `.web.js` extension.

 Wait what ?
 What did I just mention ?
 A web implementation for a given component ?

-### _React Native for Web_ keep the door open to Mobile Platforms
+## _React Native for Web_ keep the door open to mobile & desktop platforms

-Even if the immediate plan does not include the development of an iOS or Android app, **using _React Native for Web_ can keep a door open to these platforms while the opposite isn't true**.
-If you start a web app using React DOM directly, you won't easily be able to share your codebase with other platforms since you will be restricted to the DOM.
+Even if your immediate plan does not include the development of an iOS or Android app, **using _React Native for Web_ can keep a door open to these platforms while the opposite isn't true**.
+If you start a web app using _React DOM_ directly, you won't easily be able to share your codebase with other platforms since you will be restricted to the DOM.
 The shared codebase and components between _React Native for Web_ and _React Native_ for mobile make it easier to extend the application to mobile platforms in the future.
 This strategic choice allows for flexibility in future development plans without the need for a complete overhaul of the existing web application.
 You could even use your codebase for Windows or macOS applications using [React Native for Windows and macOS](https://microsoft.github.io/react-native-windows/), a project maintained by Microsoft, used on
 [huge products like Office or the Windows Xbox app](https://microsoft.github.io/react-native-windows/resources-showcase).
-Yes Microsoft Office and Xbox use _React Native_ API !
+Yes Microsoft Office and Xbox app use _React Native_ API !
 That's something isn't it ?

 But keep in mind that _React Native for Web_ is not just here as a capable companion for cross-platform development but mainly as a standalone powerhouse